Visiting Hope Islands safely

 East and West Hope islands are 8–10 kilometres offshore, approximately 37 kilometres south-east of Cooktown and 22 kilometres north-east of the nearest settlements of Ayton and Wujal Wujal.
 Access is via private vessels or with permitted commercial operators, and is only possible in fair weather.
 Weather forecasts are available from the Bureau of Meteorology.
 The islands are within a day's sailing from Cairns and are an important stop over and anchorage for boats heading to and from Lizard Island and beyond.

-Snapper Island is also within this national park and is located 80 kilometres south of East and West Hope islands.
+Snapper Island is also within this national park (CYPAL) and is located 80 kilometres south of East and West Hope islands.
 For information on getting there, see Snapper Island.

 - always carry drinking water when walking or out in your boat